 Therefore, in lay terms, because the lack of "production" is the sole hallmark of temporary cessation, a mine enters temporary cessation when it stops extracting ore for the marketplace, and it comes off temporary cessation when it resumes ore extraction for the marketplace.
 During temporary cessation periods, however an operator should have the flexibility to proceed with additional prospecting, development, and reclamation - or keep the operation in simple maintenance status - as it sees fit in order to best position the operator for a return to production.
 The Rules should rightfully require the operator to detail the basis for halting production and the reasonable plans for resumption of production to the Division and/or Board as part of a temporary cessation application.
-By using a clear definition that distinguishes production begins and production resumes is actually quite simple, while allowing some discretion for the Division and Board depending on the size of the operation.
+By using a clear definition that distinguishes production from other work at a facility, determining when temporary cessation of production begins and production resumes is actually quite simple, while allowing some discretion for the Division and Board depending on the size of the operation.
 The Rules do not need to be overly complicated or impose unnecessary restrictions on an operator's proposed prospecting, development, production, and reclamation plans.